 Once upon a time, in a land far, far away, there lived a time when excellent service was the hallmark of a luxury experience – one that was desired by the people and delivered by the best of companies.
 Today, it is an aspect of the service sector that has come to be expected by customers.
-Companies in the service industry have claimed their adherence to the words ‘service excellence’ since time immemorial, with brands such as The Ritz Carlton at the forefront with its famous $2,000 rule – but how many of us actually know what ‘service excellence’ truly means?
+Companies in the service industry have claimed their adherence to the words ‘service excellence’ since time immemorial, with brands such as The Ritz-Carlton at the forefront with its famous $2,000 rule, but what is service excellence?
+How many of us actually know what ‘service excellence’ truly means?

 However, unlike getting right a double-shot cappuccino with soy milk and two pumps of vanilla syrup, delivering excellent service is like rocket science – because the answer to every question in hospitality too often seems to begin with the all-knowing: it depends.